On Bi-R-Diagonal Pairs of Operators: Preliminaries and Notation

+\end{enumerate} \end{lemma} All of these properties are easily verified by the definition of $\Krew_{\BNC}$ and by the corresponding properties which hold for $\Krew_{\NC}$.
 We shall now state a combinatorial lemma, which may be of independent interest and involves the following cancellation property for the lattice of bi-non-crossing partitions.
-This lemma will play a key role in the proof of Lemma \ref{lemmainv1}.
+A special case of the next result will play a key role in the proof of Lemma \ref{lemmainv1}.